 When people trust that their data will be used as they have agreed, and accept that enough value will be created, they are likely to be more comfortable with its use.
 This acceptance is referred to as a social licence.

-The Data Futures Partnership has been tasked by the Government to draft guidelines which public and private organisations can use to develop a “social licence” for data use.
-These guidelines will set out the ways in which those working with data can build confidence by using data safely and in a way that will be of benefit to individuals and the wider public.
+The Data Futures Partnership was tasked by the Government to develop guidelines that public and private organisations can use to develop “social licence” for data use.
+These guidelines are informed by our engagement with thousands of New Zealanders.

-The guidelines we draft must be built on the views of New Zealanders.
-That is why we are having conversations with people across the country – not just those who work on these issues every day.
+The guidelines are built on the views of New Zealanders.
+We had conversations with people across the country – not just those who work on these issues every day.

 Through these conversations, the Partnership set out to understand how people feel about their data being used and shared in different situations.

 The Partnership commissioned Toi Aria (Massey University) to run Our Data, Our Way - a public engagement programme involving thousands of New Zealanders.
 You can read the final engagement report here [PDF, 13 MB].

 As part of this engagement activity, the Partnership also commissioned Tūhono Trust to engage specifically with Māori.
 The final report, Sharing Information for Wellbeing, is available here [PDF, 19 MB].